hortonworks-gallery/hdp22-twitter-demo/README.md

 - The Storm view also allows you to rebalance the topology:
 ![Image](../master/screenshots/Screenshot-storm-view-rebalance-screenshot.png?raw=true)

-- The statistics also available via the Storm view http://sandbox.hortonworks.com:8744/
+- The statistics also available via the Storm UI http://sandbox.hortonworks.com:8744/

 - Open Files view and see the tweets getting stored: